Foremilk and Hindmilk

 As milk is made, fat sticks to the sides of the milk-making cells and the watery part of the milk moves down the ducts toward your nipple, where it mixes with any milk left there from the last feed.
 The longer the time between feeds, the more diluted the leftover milk becomes.
 This ‘watery’ milk has a higher lactose content and less fat than the milk stored in the milk-making cells higher up in your breast.

 You can’t tell how much fat your baby has received from the length of a feed.
 Some babies take a full feed in five minutes while others take 40 minutes to get the same amount.
-As long as your baby is breastfeeding effectively, you can let him decide how long to feed for and he will get all the fat he needs.
+As long as your baby is breastfeeding effectively, you can let them decide how long to feed for and they will get all the fat they need.

 Lactose overload used to be known as foremilk/hindmilk imbalance.